hexabyte23/QuarkTx/Doc/radio.md

 >Before compiling code, you must first install [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) then
 >select **Teensy 3.2/3.1** in the Tools/Board type menu.

-You can then, plug your device to your local PC/Mac, and press `upload` button.
+Once this selection is done, you can plug your device to your local PC/Mac, and press `upload` button.

 ## First start

-Once the upload is complete, you can then open Serial Monitor from Arduino IDE, see below the first booting messages:
+Upload is now complete, open Serial Monitor from Arduino IDE, and  you see below first messages during booting sequence:

 	Quark Tx v0.1.0
 	Booting...
 Serial		OK